alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/value-of-architecture.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 AutoscanComponent is used by a custom Castle facility, and is used to automatically register a component.
-For services Iâ€™m sure that there is always only an instance registered for each interface, so I can simply configure castle to use the autoscan facility, and when the code declare a dependency to IKeywordService, Castle resolve it with the concrete class instead of the WCF Proxy.
+For services I'm sure that there is always only an instance registered for each interface, so I can simply configure castle to use the autoscan facility, and when the code declare a dependency to IKeywordService, Castle resolve it with the concrete class instead of the WCF Proxy.

 But this is not enough, I begin to notice that the program is slow, and after a simple inspection I see that there are too many calls to the database.
 The problem is that the user interact with a WPF UI and there are too many call to the database because the service interfaces are thought for a different usage pattern.
 This problem could be easily resolved with caching, so I create a simple interceptor.